ses3332002/demo/README.md

     * Image optimization for 2x Retina;
     * Icon font for icons;
     * Slider with support of touch screens;
-    * Dynamic loading weather and currency informers with an AJAX request from a third-party resources;
+    * Dynamic loading weather and currency informers with an AJAX requests from a third-party resources;
     * Full set of favicons;
     * Dark theme of browser / OS supporting;
     * Legacy code with jQuery and jQuery plugins;